 Торіс Bill / Author Status Title - Summary MWD Position Effects on MWD Financing Tools for Water Infrastructure Projects S. 4494 (Cortez-Mastro, D-NV) H.R.
-8434 6/23/22: Referred to the House Committee on Energy and Natural Resources.
-7/29/22: Passed the Facilitating Large-Scale Water Recycling and Reuse Projects Act Amends the Infrastructure Investment and Jobs Act to provide for an additional authorization of appropriations for the large-scale SUPPORT Based on Board- adopted January 2022 Federal Legislative Priorities This bill permanently establishes Reclamation's large-scale recycling water program.
+8434 (Lee, D-NV) 6/23/22: Referred to the House Committee on Energy and Natural Resources.
+7/29/22: Passed the House as part of Facilitating Large-Scale Water Recycling and Reuse Projects Act Amends the Infrastructure Investment and Jobs Act to provide for an additional authorization of appropriations for the large-scale recycled water program and repeal SUPPORT Based on Board- adopted January 2022 Federal Legislative Priorities This bill permanently establishes Reclamation's large-scale recycling water program.
 This change will allow Metropolitan to better utilize the program to help fund the Pure Water Southern California project.
-The Senate bill authorizes an (Lee, D-NV) House as part of H.R.5118, the Wildfire Response and Drought Resiliency Act. recycled water program and repeal the termination of authority for that program. additional \$500 million for the program, the House bill authorizes an additional \$700 million.
+The Senate bill authorizes an additional \$500 million for the H.R.5118, the Wildfire Response and Drought Resiliency Act. the termination of authority for that program. program, the House bill authorizes an additional \$700 million.
 Source Water Protection H.R.
 1881 (Garamendi, D-CA) 3/15/21: Referred to the House Transportation and Infrastructure Subcommittee on Water Resources and Environment Federal Water Pollution Control Permitting Terms Amends the Federal Water Pollution Control Act (Clean Water Act) with respect to permitting terms.
 SUPPORT Based on Board- adopted January 2021 Federal Legislative Priorities This legislation would extend the maximum term for National Pollutant Discharge Elimination System (NPDES) permits issued under the Clean Water Act from 5 to 10 years, for public agencies that have demonstrated compliance with existing permit conditions.
 This change is designed to better reflect the construction schedules for public agencies.